Joe Shuster Award: Gene Day Self-Publisher Award

-Comics For Kids Award
+Comics For Kids Award (the Dragon Award)

 This award was established in 2004.
 Works considered for this award are comic books and graphic novels that are targeted at readers 14 and under.
 Nominees are selected by a team of educators led by Jennifer Haines, MA, B.Ed., who is also the proprietor of Guelph, Ontario's The Dragon comic book shop.

+T.M.
+Maple Award

+New in 2014, "the T. M. Maple Award will go to someone (living or deceased) selected from the Canadian comics community for achievements made outside of the creative and retail categories who have had a positive impact on the community."

 Canadian Comic Book Creator Hall of Fame

 The Hall of Fame includes dozens of creators such as Hal Foster, Win Mortimer, John Byrne, Dave Sim, Al Hewetson, and more.

 Language criteria

 The Joe Shuster Awards honour original work published during the previous calendar year in any language.
 However, Canada has two official languages – French and English, so extra research and attention is given to works published in the two official languages.
 In order to ensure that bilingual works are included on the ballot, two nominating committees select the finalists in each official language and the finalists are merged for the announced ballot.
 The nominated books are then given to jury members who can read both official languages for equal consideration.